Mission:

 Board members will receive no monetary compensation for their duties other than reimbursement for Board-related expenses.

-3.7 Resignation
+3.8 Resignation

 C. Resignation from the Board shall not constitute resignation as a general member.

-3.8 Removal
+3.9 Removal

-A. Any Board member who has four (4) unrequested absences from regular and special Board meetings during the12-month period starting and ending with the Annual Meeting shall be automatically removed as a Board member.
+A. Absence: Any Board member who has four (4) unrequested absences from regular and special Board meetings during the12-month period starting and ending with the Annual Meeting is automatically removed as a Board member.
+Board members who are removed for excessive absences may reapply to the Board by submitting a written request to the Officers.

-Any Board member in violation of the CRC’s Code of Ethics or Code of Conduct, may be removed by a two-thirds vote of the full Board.
+B. Cause: Any Board member in violation of CRC’s Code of Ethics or Code of Conduct, may be removed by a two-thirds vote of the full Board.

 ARTICLE 4 Officers

-4.1 Purpose
+4.2 Purpose

-The Officers shall
+The Officers shall:

 A. Actively attend and participate in Board meetings.